and OTHER SHOWS (Community Arts) Project

 "and OTHER SHOWS: Ceramics x Farming" is a cross-disciplinary community project we co-hosted and collaborated with the Permaculture Institute of Hong Kong, which is an NGO run by a group of local permacultures practitioners and farmers.
 After on-site visits, sharings, and meetings, we were amazed to discover many common interests in both of our professions.
 This includes the use of soil/clay (to grow vs. to create), the heritage of handicraft skills (to farm vs. to make), the value of naturalness (to be organic vs. to be original).
-Our objective is to increase the awareness and interest on permanent agriculture through ceramic art as a catalyst, with a series of cultural events taking place at a local farm site.
+Our objectives are to increase the awareness and interest on permanent agriculture through ceramic art as a catalyst, with a series of art and cultural events taking place at a local farm site.

 Our contribution included strategic planning and implementation.
 Working together, we coordinated an Artist Talk, two Saturday Artist-led Workshops (Hand-building Pottery & Pit Firing), and a Sunday Ceramics x Farming Festival for the public.
 At this festival, guests were encouraged to participate in a wide variety of art and social activities, including Students Exhibition, Artist Exhibition, Artist Guild Tour, Farmer Guild Tour of local agriculture, Cultural Tour of the Chow Tin Old Village, Arts & Crafts Demonstrations, Face Painting and Farmers Market...etc.
 Additionally, our studio created the ceramic installation of "Hundred Farming Boots" and a set of "Farming" Table Ware especially for this theme to elicit a public dialogue.